 A client from Chicago wanted me to design his home office.
 He’d already picked out what office furniture he was going to get (I think it was off a site like officemonster.co.uk, but I can’t remember).
 Anyway, I kept incorporating a special courtyard that connected along the side entrance located nearest his desk.
 He kept asking me, “What’s with this courtyard?
 I’m never going to use that.”

 I replied, “Well, you talk about how you’re on the phone a lot, and you’re always doing this and that in your office.
 There’s nothing better than being on the phone and drifting outdoors, sitting in a chair, and unconsciously taking in how beautiful the garden is while you are taking your call.”

 He affirmed, “I’ll never do that,” to which I replied, “I think you will.”
-I really advocated keeping the courtyard in the plan, and he ended up building it.
+I really advocated keeping the courtyard in the plan, and he ended up getting the Charleston home builders to build it.
 Now he calls me all the time from that courtyard, saying, “You know what?
 You were right.
 I love taking calls here.
 I’m doing business with people back in Chicago, and I’m sitting in my courtyard.
 I can smoke a cigar or watch the birds.
 I love it.
 It’s just the coolest thing.”
 He finished by saying, “I miss my courtyard when I’m in Chicago.”

 I’m always consciously thinking about how to design a personal paradise in each of our client’s homes.
 Where is a good spot to have cocktails in the summer?
 How do you want to serve a home cooked meal to your friends?
 What’s the best way to design a room or patio so you can best enjoy your conversation?
 These are the moments that allow my clients to experience life to the fullest within their homes.